How do I configure PRTG to tell me which network devices use most bandwidth?

 Note: If you have several switches or routers, you may not see all traffic if you only monitor one device.

 Further information on setting up Packet Sniffer sensors can be found in PRTG Manual: Monitoring Bandwidth via Packet Sniffing.

-- Create one new xFlow sensor for each IP or protocol you want to monitor, and apply a filter based on the IP or protocol for each item you want to monitor.
+- Create one new flow sensor for each IP address or protocol you want to monitor.
+Apply a filter based on the IP address or protocol for each item you want to monitor.

-- Or: If you do not need long-term accounting data for each PC, and only want to know the current and recent traffic by IP or protocol, you can create just one xFlow sensor and enable the Toplist feature based on IP or protocol.
+- Or: If you do not need long-term accounting data for each PC, and only want to know the current and recent traffic by IP address or protocol, you can create just one flow sensor and enable the Toplist feature based on IP address or protocol.